inforlife/process/issues.md

 Once the team member considers the issue ready for implementation, it assigns it to an issue approver.
 If multiple approvers are collaborating on a repository, the team member simply picks one up.

-The approver then reviews the issue and approves (or rejects) its implementation by assigning to the Issue itself the corresponding Label.
+The approver then reviews the issue and approves (or rejects) its implementation by assigning to the Issue the corresponding Label.
 The approver may also add a comment.

+We require an approval from QA only for `features` and `enhancements`.
+`Payoffs` and `others` are approved by the development team.
+`Fixes` once confirmed are automatically approved.